Magnets with trash and recycling information are available in the Town Administration Building lobby.

 Solid waste racks will no longer be permitted in the Town’s right-of-way.
 Solid waste racks will be permitted on private property, however racks and containers must be permanently stored at least 30 feet from the public right-of-way or behind the front or side wall of the structure.

-The Town's yard waste collection service utilizes an automated brush truck that can be operated by one Town employee.
+The Town's yard waste collection service utilizes two automated brush trucks that are operated by Town employees.
 The yard waste collection service is provided as follows:

 Effective August 1, 2013 it is no longer necessary for residents and property owners to call the Town to be placed on a list for yard debris collection.
-Town staff will now be making a continuous pass through all streets in the Town, and will begin each week on NC 58 and the eastern limits of Town, and work west toward The Pointe.
-The Town's goal is to collect all yard debris within one week of placement at the edge of the street.
-During periods with extremely high yard debris volumes and collection points, it may take as much as two weeks to collect all yard debris, however, the Town will also be implementing weekend collection in an attempt to meet the "within one week" goal.
+Town staff will now make a continuous pass through all streets in the Town.
+One truck operates in the area between Lee Ave. and the Eastern limits of town, and the other operates in the area between Lee Ave. and the Pointe.
+The Town's goal is to collect all yard debris within 7 days of placement at the edge of the street during the "off" season (Labor Day-Memorial Day) and within 14 days during the summers season (Memorial Day-Labor Day.)

-The guidelines allow for maximum 8 ft. long segments with no limit on the diameter.
+The guidelines allow for maximum 6 feet long segments with a diameter no greater than 8 inches.
 The automated brush truck is able to pick up the large yard waste items with no difficulty.

 The Town's service is available for developed lots only.
-The yard waste collection service is funded 100% by the Town’s annual solid waste fee, and this fee is paid by the owners of developed lots only.
+The yard waste collection service is funded 100 percent by the Town’s annual solid waste fee, and this fee is paid by the owners of developed lots only.

 The Town does not collect construction debris.
 This type of debris can be disposed of at the West Firetower Road site (off Highway 58) or the Newport Transfer Station on Hibbs Road (between US 70 and NC 24) in Newport.